 Forms of the disease

-• pulmonary idiopathic hemosiderosis (bright lung induration).
+• pulmonary idiopathic hemosiderosis (brown induration of the lungs).

 Symptoms